Skip to main content

 });

-The execute function receives an OperationContext as its second parameter, providing access to operation metadata and control mechanisms.
+The execute function receives a ToolExecuteOptions object as its second parameter, which extends Partial<OperationContext> and provides access to all operation metadata and control mechanisms.

 const debugTool = createTool({